A-Z of health

 Vaccination may be recommended for high-risk groups.

-There is an effective vaccine that protects against hepatitis A. Read more about the hepatitis A vaccine and who should have it.
+Read more about the hepatitis A vaccine and who should have it.

 Preventing the spread of infection